opatiny/octanis-internship-workbook/docs/programming/stm32Programming/firmware.md

 ## Threads memory allocation

 Since we use [FreeRTOS](./freertos.md), we have different tasks running in parallel on the MCU.
-There might be the case where the code is crashing because a thread is trying to access more memory than it has been allocated, so always check that!
+There might be the case where the code is crashing because a thread is trying to access more memory than it has been allocated, so always check that (in the start task functions in `freertos.c`)!
+I stack is missing, you fall in the `void HardFault_Handler(void)` function, in `stm32f3xx_it.c` (hard fault interrupt).

 Also, it might happen that the size allocated to the whole heap is too small.
 You can check that in the `FreeRTOSConfig.h` file: